Jack Ritchie: Early life

 Jack Ritchie was born in a room behind his father's tailor shop in Milwaukee, Wisconsin on February 26, 1922.
 After attending Boys Technical High School, Ritchie enrolled at the Milwaukee State Teachers College for two years.
 During the Second World War, he enlisted or was drafted into the United States Army in 1942 and was stationed in the Central Pacific for two years, serving for much of that period on the island of Kwajalein.
 It was here that he first discovered crime and mystery fiction.
 To pass the time, he read many mystery books and it was through this that he grew to love the genre.

 At the end of the war, Ritchie returned to his hometown of Milwaukee.
 After trying unsuccessfully to go back to college under the G.I.
 Bill, Ritchie worked for a time in his father's shop.
 Not wishing to pursue a tailor's career, Ritchie decided to try writing stories for a living.
 Ritchie's mother, Irma Reitci, also wrote short stories and she introduced him to a literary agent, Larry Sternig, to whom Jack gave a copy of a story he had just written.
 Sternig recognised Ritchie's writing ability at once and sold the story, "Always the Season", to the New York Daily News in 1953.
 (Note: "Always the Season" describes how two female legal secretaries orchestrate a meet cute for the younger with the junior partner of a law firm.)
 According to Ritchie, to gauge his talent, he decided to spend a year writing fifty stories, submitting one per week, and if none of them sold, he would give up on being an author.
 The eighth story was sold, cementing his career as a writer.

 Family

-Ritchie was introduced by Sternig to a fellow writer, Rita Krohne at a New Years Eve party; they were married in 1954.
+Ritchie was introduced by Sternig to a fellow writer, Rita Krohne at a New Year's Eve party; they were married in 1954.
 Writing as Rita Ritchie, she published her first book, "The Year of the Horse", in 1957; it was followed by a series of historical adventure novels for children.
 (Note: Historical fiction novels by Rita Ritchie include: